marijnh/Eloquent-JavaScript/06_object.md

 I mentioned in [Chapter ?](data#for_of_loop) that a `for`/`of` loop can loop over several kinds of data structures.
 This is another case of polymorphism—such loops expect the data structure to expose a specific interface, which arrays and strings do.
-And you can also add this interface to your own objects!
+And we can also add this interface to your own objects!
 But before we can do that, we need to know what symbols are.